Lithuania

 Since 2004, Lithuania has been a member of the European Union and the North Atlantic Treaty Organization.
 Lithuania is the only Baltic country with more than 800 years of statehood tradition, while its name was first mentioned one thousand years ago, in 1009.
 For a period in the 15th century, Lithuania was one of the largest states in all Europe, where crafts and overseas trade prospered.

 In 1579, Vilnius University, an important scientific and educational centre on the European scale, was opened.
 In the 16th century, Lithuania adopted its First, Second and Third Statutes.
 They were the backbone of the legislative system of the country, and had a major impact on the legislation of other European states of the time.
-Despite merging with Poland and losing its independence, Lithuania managed to keep its Third Statute in effect for as many as 250 years, which was instrumental in preservation of national and civic self-awareness of the public.
+Lithuania managed to keep its Third Statute in effect for as many as 250 years, which was instrumental in preservation of national and civic self-awareness of the public.
 The Constitution of Lithuania-Poland together with the French Constitution, both adopted in 1791, were the first written constitutions in Europe.
 Lithuania was part of the Russian Empire in the nineteenth century, became independent after World War I, and was annexed to the Soviet Union in 1940, before again gaining its independence in 1991.

 Climate